Relationships and Sex Education (RSE) Policy

 Pupils should know:

-- What sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
+1. What sorts of boundaries are appropriate in friendships with peers and others (including online).
+This can include learning about boundaries in play and in negotiations about space, toys, books, resources etc.

-- About the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
+2. The concept of privacy and its implications for both children and adults; including that it is not always right to keep secrets if they relate to being safe.

-- That each person’s body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
+3. That each person’s body belongs to them, and the differences between appropriate and inappropriate or unsafe contact, including physical contact.

-- How to respond safely and appropriately to adults they may encounter (in all contexts, including online) who they do not know.
+4. How to respond safely and appropriately to adults they may encounter (in all contexts, including online), including those they do and do not know.

 Health education